chi2k17/Azure--Network--Protocols/README.md

 Create a bunch of additional users and attempt to log into client-1 with one of the users <br />
 Login to DC-1 as jane_admin
 Open PowerShell_ise as an administrator <br />
-Create a new File and paste the contents of the script into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) <br />
 Run the script and observe the accounts being created <br />
 When finished, open ADUC and observe the accounts in the appropriate OU <br />
 attempt to log into Client-1 with one of the accounts (take note of the password in the script) <br />